RajveerParikh/SentenceGenerator/README.md

 # SentenceGenerator
-Write a text file containing BNF grammar for English sentences.
+A text file containing BNF grammar for English sentences.